LiskHQ/lisk-token-claim/packages/claim-backend/README.md

 # Claim Backend

 This package supplies Leaf details to frontend by providing an endpoint that responds with details necessary for the claim.
 It also stores partial signatures of claims from multisig addresses.
-Details of Leaf can be obtained at [Tech Design](../../documentation/Tech_Design_Claims_Process.pdf).
+Details of Leaf can be obtained from [Tech Design](../../documentation/Tech_Design_Claims_Process.pdf).

 ## Additional Requirement